michaelmaddison02/personal-website/README.md

 ## 3D Poster Creation

 I extended 3D poster frame models from [this Blender Stack Exchange post](https://blender.stackexchange.com/questions/148088/trying-to-rig-a-map), applied each project's poster image as a texture material, and exported them as optimized GLB files.
-These 3D models are then loaded into the website using Three.js and React Three Fiber, with added interactive behaviors like hover scaling and automatic pulsing animations.
+These 3D models are then loaded into the website using Three.js and React Three Fiber, with added interactive behaviors like hover scaling and automatic pulsing animations. ([glb.ee](https://glb.ee/) is a great site for viewing GLB files!)

 ## Background Shader System